Welcome

 driver.
 He was one of the French contingent who came over to New

 Cross in 1954.
-He wrote a stock car adventure novel called
+He wrote a stock car adventure novel for a youth audience called

 "LES FERRAILLEURS", the title roughly meaning "scrap dealing

 swashbucklers".
+It is set in the USA, not in France.
 I haven't read it yet.
 It's published in Belgium and France by Duculot Editions as a paperback.

 Terrific DVD: Les

-Cotton has available a DVD (sleeve image) of wild stock-car action
+Cotton has available a DVD (sleeve image) of stock-car action

 from the 'real' Belle Vue in 1986, the new Belle Vue in 2004, and